adamrushuk/PowerShellPracticeAndStyle/Style-Guide/Documentation-and-Comments.md

 Be complete, but be concise.

-##### Location
+### Location

-In order to ensure that the documentation stays with the function, documentation comments should be placed **inside** the function, rather than above.
+In order to ensure that the documentation stays with the function, comment-based help should be placed **inside** the function, rather than above.
 To make it harder to forget to update them when changing a function, you should keep them at the top of the function, rather than at the bottom.

-Of course, that's not to say that putting them elsewhere is wrong -- but this is easier to do, and harder to forget to update.
+Of course, that's not to say that putting them elsewhere is wrong - but this is easier to do, and harder to forget to update.

-##### Put Details in the Notes
+### Put Details in the Notes

-If you want to provide detailed explanations about how your tool works, use the `Notes` section for that.
+If you want to provide detailed explanations about how your tool works, use the `.NOTES` section for that.

-##### Describe The Function
+### Describe The Function

 Every script function command should have at least a short statement describing it's function.
-That is the `Synopsis`.
+Use the `.SYNOPSIS` for that.

-##### Document Each Parameter
+### Document Each Parameter

 Each parameter should be documented.
-To make it easier to keep the comments synchronized with changes to the parameters, the parameter documentation comments may be _within_ the `param` block; directly above each parameter.
+To make it easier to keep the comments synchronized with changes to the parameters, the parameter documentation comments may also be _within_ the `param` block; directly above each parameter.

-It is also possible to write `.PARAMETER` statements with the rest of the comment-based help, but they will be less likely to be left un-updated if you put them closer to the actual code they document.
+It is also advisable to write `.PARAMETER` statements with the rest of the comment-based help.

-##### Provide Usage Examples
+### Provide Usage Examples

 Your help should always provide an example for each major use case.
-A 'usage example' is just an example of what you would type in to PowerShell to run the script - you can even cut and paste one from the command line while you're testing your function.
+A "usage example" is just an example of what you would type in to PowerShell to run the script - you can even cut and paste one from the command line while you're testing your function.

+Separate the example's code and it's description with a single blank line as shown below.

 ```PowerShell
 function Test-Help {